klondikemarlen/vue-template/README.md

 # vue-template

-A template to for Vuejs based web app.
+A template for a Vuejs based web app.

 ## Project setup